 (1) Where the Minister is satisfied that subsection (2) applies to a group of registered schools, the Minister may by order published in the Government Gazette declare the schools to be a recognized school system.

-(2) This subsection applies where a person or body of persons exercises a supervisory role over a group of 2 or more registered schools.
+(2) This subsection applies where a person or body of persons exercises a supervisory role over a group of 2 or more registered schools (the governing body of the system).

 (3) An order under subsection (1) is to specify —